jackdobinson/aopp_obs_toolchain/README.md

 # aopp_obs_toolchain #

 A set of tools for dealing with observational data from CCD and IFU instruments.
+See the [github pages site](https://jackdobinson.github.io/aopp_obs_toolchain/) for documentation on how to use the tool.

 ## aopp_deconv_tool ##